petrj/RTL-SDR-Receiver/README.md

 	- Windows (console, UNO)
 	- Android (MAUI, UNO, not released yet)

-- UNO GUI is under construction and is very buggy

 - Dependencies
   - <a href="https://github.com/osmocom/rtl-sdr">rtl-sdr</a>
   - <a href="https://github.com/knik0/faad2">faad2</a> for AAC decoding